openmindsclub/H4ckT0b3rF3st-2k19/projects/JSON/Algerian_Quotes/readme.md

     }
 ]
 ```
- P.S :  json elements are separated by a comma.
+ P.S :  json's values  are separated by a comma and so are the JSONs in the array.